knickish/structdiff/README.md

 # structdiff

 A lightweight, zero-dependency struct diffing library which allows changed fields to be collected and applied.
 Derive `Difference` on a struct, then use the `StructDiff` trait to make and apply diffs.
+Supports optional serialization of the generated diff types with `serde` or `nanoserde` for ease of use.

 ## Example: